 13. Larry Nixon

 Larry Nixon is a winner on both the FLW tour and the BASS Elite Series.
-On those tours he has won four times and fourteen (tying him with Rick Clunn) times respectively.
-To add to those accomplishments he has one Bassmaster Classic and one Bassmaster AOY title to hang on his wall.
-He continues to fish both tours to this day and his hard work and dedication to the sport of bass fishing continue to help land in the top ten time and again.
+All told, he has won FLW events four times and earned BASS victories in fourteen tournaments, tying him with Rick Clunn.
+To add to those accomplishments, he has one Bassmaster Classic and one Bassmaster AOY title to hang on his wall.
+He continues to fish to this day and his hard work and dedication are admirable.

 14. Dave Mercer

-The infectious laughter of Canadian Dave Mercer anytime he hooks a “triple sow cow” smallmouth bass can be heard and seen on his show The Facts of Fishing.
+The infectious laughter of Canadian Dave Mercer anytime he hooks a "triple sow cow" smallmouth bass can be heard and seen repeatedly on his show The Facts of Fishing.
 Dave has such an energetic personality on his show that BASS decided to bring him on as the emcee for the 2011 Bassmaster Classic.
-When he did such an amazing job, they kept him around for the other eight regular season Bassmaster Elite Series Tournaments.
+When he did such an amazing job, they kept him around and he now takes the stage nearly all season during BASS Tournaments.